nimterop/nimterop/README.md

 For types, `{.header: "header.h".}` informs Nim that `header.h` has the symbol and to `#include "header.h"` in the generated code.
 However, types can be mostly recreated in pure Nim so it is also possible to omit both `{.importc.}` and `{.header}` and it will work just fine except with a different name in the generated C code.
 This allows the user to compile the wrapper without requiring `header.h` to be present.

 For functions, `{.header.}` works the same as types and can be omitted if preferred.
 The `{.importc.}` pragma is still required, unlike types since functions need to be linked to the implementation in the library.
-The user will need to provide this information at link time with `{.passL.}` and linking to a library with `-lheader` or `path/to/libheader.a`.
+The user will need to provide this information at link time with `cPassL()` and linking to a library with `-lheader` or `path/to/libheader.a`.
 It is also possible to just use `cCompile()` or `{.compile.}` to compile some C source files which contain the implementation.

 While `{.header.}` can be omitted for convenience, it does prevent wrapping of `static inline` functions as well as type checking of the wrapper ABI with `-d:checkAbi` at compile time.
 Further, anonymous nested structs/unions within unions will be rendered incorrectly by Nim since it is unaware of the true memory structure of the type.
 The user will need to choose based on the library in question.